 History of the Ballad Form

-Centuries-old in practice, the composition of ballads began in the European folk tradition, in many cases accompanied by musical instruments.
-Ballads were not originally transcribed, but rather preserved orally for generations, passed along through recitation.
-Their subject matter dealt with religious themes, love, tragedy, domestic crimes, and sometimes even political propaganda.
+Centuries-old in practice, the composition of ballads began in the European folk tradition, in many cases, accompanied by musical instruments.
+Ballads were not originally transcribed, but, rather, were preserved orally for generations and passed along through recitation.
+Their subject matter dealt with religious themes, love, tragedy, domestic crimes, and, sometimes, political propaganda.

 Ballads began to make their way into print in fifteenth-century England.
 During the Renaissance, making and selling ballad broadsides became a popular practice, though these songs rarely earned the respect of artists because their authors, called “pot poets,” often dwelled among the lower classes.

 However, the form evolved into a writer’s sport.
 Nineteenth-century poets Samuel Taylor Coleridge and William Wordsworth wrote numerous ballads.
 Coleridge’s “Rime of the Ancient Mariner,” the tale of a cursed sailor aboard a storm-tossed ship, is one of the English language’s most revered ballads.
 It begins:

 And he stoppeth one of three.

 —“By thy long grey beard and glittering eye,

 The guests are met, the feast is set:

 He holds him with his skinny hand,

 “There was a ship,” quoth he.